 I didn’t start reading this incredible series until a few years years later, when I was nine years old; but I quickly became what my friends call a ‘Potter Geek’.
 And if you’re reading this, you probably know we prefer the term Potterhead.

-Most of JK’s writing of the Potter series happened in Edinburgh.
+Most of JK’s writing of the Potter series happened in the city, which make for a great excuse to tour Edinburgh, if ever it needed an excuse.
 So, it’s not only an amazing place for me to live, but it’s also a great destination to visit for the 20th Anniversary of Harry Potter and the Philosopher’s Stone.

-You may know Jo spent a lot of time in cafes writing her earlier novels.
-The Elephant Café has become the most well-known of these establishments.
+You may know JK spent a lot of time in cafes writing her earlier novels.
+The Elephant House became the most well-known of these establishments.
 It even branded itself as the ‘Birthplace of Harry Potter’.
 And with brilliant views of the Old Town, it’s easy to see why Jo found inspiration here.
 This may sound strange, but I recommend you go to the bathroom here (the graffiti on the wall is exceptional!).*

 Death is a theme that runs through the Potter series.
-So, it should come as no surprise there are a few noticeable names in this cemetery.
+So, it should come as no surprise there are a few noticeable names in Greyfriar's Kirkyard.
 Can you spot my Head of House, or ‘He Who Must Not Be Named’?

 A short walk from the Elephant Café is George Heriot’s School, which is thought to have provided the inspiration for Hogwarts.
 Like Hogwarts, the building is grand and includes towers and turrets.
 The pupils wear school uniforms and are sorted into houses.
 But unlike Hogwarts, the house names are Lauriston, Greyfriars, Raeburn, and Castle.
 But, there’s no better house than Gryffindor (I’m definitely not biased).